dansmyers/Simulation/README.md

 **CMS 380 Simulation and Stochastic Modeling**: Explores the use of probability theory and statistical methods in the development of computer simulations used to study and model real-world phenomenon.
 Topics include an overview of probability theory, a survey of common statistical distributions, random number generation, and common techniques for creating models that incorporate randomness, such as queueing networks and Markov chains.
 Prerequisite: CMS 170.

+## Textbook and Resources

+There is no required textbook.
+Our material will come from several online resources, plus my own notes.

+We will use [Mimir](https://www.mimirhq.com/) for programming.
+It is free for the 2020-21 academic year.

 ## Learning Outcomes

 At the end of this course, you will be able to: